 Great line: “She appears to have been killed resisting arrest.
 The odd thing is it appeared to have happened twice.”

-Reminds me of that fantastic Catch 22 scene on the beach with Yossarian and a clerk looking up at a plane.
-I don’t remember the exact scene but the jist is that the official’s ledger is more accurate than the live physical proof of life right in front of him.
+It reminds me of that fantastic Catch 22 scene on the beach with Yossarian and a clerk looking up at a plane.
+I don’t remember the exact scene but the gist is that the official’s ledger is more accurate than the live physical proof of life right in front of him.

 In a very poetic death, especially for a very smart ass movie, DeNiro’s character appears to be disintegrated by paper.
 And paper is a constant form of evil that strides across the entire film.